Algal bloom spread sparks health warning for Okawa Bay - NZ Herald

 Signage will be erected at sites along the shore of the bay advising potential lake users about the algal bloom.

-As we head into summer Dr Shoemack advised the public to keep an eye out for signs of algal blooms if using any of the lakes in the Bay of Plenty region.
+Heading further into summer, Shoemack advised the public to keep an eye out for signs of algal blooms if using any of the lakes in the Bay of Plenty.

 "Algal blooms can develop rapidly and unpredictably and can sometimes produce toxins that are harmful for people, as well as animals.